Behaviour

 What are the very first signs of arthritis in dogs?

 The earliest signs are often behavioural, not physical.
 Look for slight hesitation before jumping, taking a little longer to get up from rest, or becoming less enthusiastic about long walks.
-These subtle changes often appear before a noticeable limp develops.
+These subtle changes often appear before a noticeable limp develops and are often picked up through close daily wellness observation.

 Can dog arthritis appear suddenly?

-While arthritis is a chronic, slow-progressing disease, the *signs* can appear suddenly.
+While arthritis is a chronic, slow-progressing disease, the signs can appear suddenly.
 This often happens after minor trauma, over-exertion, or even a change in weather.
-The underlying condition was already there, but a specific event made the inflammation and pain acutely worse.
+The underlying condition may already have been there, but a specific event can make the pain flare up.

 Is my dog in pain with arthritis?

 Yes.
 Arthritis is a painful condition.
-The breakdown of cartilage and rubbing of bone-on-bone causes chronic pain and inflammation.
+The breakdown of cartilage and rubbing of bone-on-bone can cause chronic pain and inflammation.
 Signs of pain include limping, stiffness, irritability, restlessness, or licking the sore joint.
-Any change in mobility or behaviour should be assumed to be painful until proven otherwise.
+Any meaningful change in mobility or behaviour deserves attention.

 At what age do dogs usually get arthritis?

-While it's most common in senior dogs (typically over 7-8 years old), arthritis can affect dogs at any age.
+While it's most common in senior dogs, often over 7-8 years old, arthritis can affect dogs at any age.
 Younger dogs may develop it due to genetic conditions like hip or elbow dysplasia, or following a joint injury or surgery.

 Does walking make dog arthritis worse?

 Inappropriate exercise can.
 Long, high-impact hikes or intense ball-chasing can cause a flare-up.
-However, gentle, regular, low-impact exercise (like short, leashed walks) is crucial.
-It maintains muscle mass, which supports the joints, and promotes joint fluid circulation.
+However, gentle, regular, low-impact exercise such as short, lead walks is crucial.
+It helps maintain muscle mass, which supports the joints, and promotes joint fluid circulation.
 The key is 'little and often'.

 What's the difference between arthritis and hip dysplasia?

 Hip dysplasia is a developmental condition where the hip joint (ball and socket) doesn't form correctly.
-This instability *leads* to arthritis.
-Hip dysplasia is the underlying cause, and osteoarthritis (arthritis) is the painful consequence that develops over time due to the abnormal joint movement.
+This instability can lead to arthritis.
+Hip dysplasia is the underlying cause, and osteoarthritis is the painful consequence that develops over time due to abnormal joint movement.

 Can I give my dog human painkillers for arthritis?

 Absolutely not.
 Never give your dog human medications like ibuprofen or paracetamol.
-These are highly toxic to dogs and can cause severe kidney, liver, or stomach damage.
-Always consult your vet, who can prescribe safe and effective pain relief specifically licensed for canine use.
+These can be highly toxic to dogs and cause severe kidney, liver, or stomach damage.
+Always consult your vet, who can prescribe pain relief specifically licensed for canine use.

 What's the best food for a dog with arthritis?

 The best food is one that helps your dog maintain a lean body weight.
 Weight control is the most important dietary factor.
-Some prescription joint diets are fortified with Omega-3s, Glucosamine, and Chondroitin, which can be beneficial.
-Your vet can recommend a suitable diet.
+Some prescription joint diets are fortified with omega-3s, glucosamine, and chondroitin, which can be beneficial.
+Your vet can recommend a suitable plan, and our nutrition articles may also help you understand the basics.

 Is there a cure for dog arthritis?

 No, there is currently no cure for osteoarthritis.
 It is a progressive disease.
-Our entire focus as vets is on management: slowing the progression, relieving pain, and maintaining the best possible quality of life for your dog through a multimodal plan (medication, supplements, weight control, and exercise).
+Our focus as vets is on management: slowing progression, relieving pain, and maintaining the best possible quality of life through a multimodal plan involving medication, supplements, weight control, and exercise.

 Are some dog breeds more prone to arthritis?

 Yes.
-Large and giant breeds like Labradors, Golden Retrievers, German Shepherds, and Rottweilers are at a higher risk.
-Breeds prone to developmental joint issues (like hip/elbow dysplasia) or spinal problems (like Dachshunds) are also more likely to develop arthritis.
-Keeping these breeds lean is vital.
+Large and giant breeds like Labradors, Golden Retrievers, German Shepherds, and Rottweilers are at higher risk.
+Breeds prone to developmental joint issues or spinal problems are also more likely to develop arthritis.
+Keeping these breeds lean is especially important, and our breed guides can be helpful for owners wanting to be proactive.

 Get Weekly Vet Tips